SzymonMarciniak/Latajaca_pileczka/README.md

 ## Camera setup

+Connect your camera via LAN to computer and set rtsp address in camera setup/config.yaml file.

+Hint: If you do not connect a camera, you can select the webcam (if available), which is usually hidden under id 0.

 ### Mounting the camera on the wall

 The camera should be approximately 2 meters away from the closer edge of the displayed image.
 The most important thing is that the camera covers the entire image projected on the wall in the Y axis (from bottom to top), the rest can be adjusted with the program.